robvanderleek/mudslide/README.md

 # Installation

-Using `npx` installation is not necessary.
+Using `npx`, installation is not necessary.
 You can run Mudslide on a system with NodeJS 16 or higher from the command-line as follows:

 ```shell
 npx mudslide -V